Balana Fort: History

 After the fall of the Kandyan kingdom in 1815, the Balana fort and pass was abandoned forever, with the British establishing a new military post at Amunupura about a mile to the east of Balana.

-When the British established themselves in Kandy, the colonizers raised tea and coffee plantations near the Colombo-Kandy railway line which ran below the fort; and with the construction of the present Colombo-Kandy road via Kadugannawa, Balana lost its importance altogether.
+When the British established themselves in Kandy, the colonisers raised tea and coffee plantations near the Colombo-Kandy railway line which ran below the fort; and with the construction of the present Colombo-Kandy road via Kadugannawa, Balana lost its importance altogether.

-The present remains
+Present remains

 The present remains consist of the foundations of an upper fort (conserved) and a lower fort (unconserved).
 The upper fort located on the summit of the Balana hill consists of a quadrangular layout with three circular bastions and a narrow entrance facing the east.
 This section was conserved in the mid-1980s and is the most well known part of the fort.
 The lower fort consists of a rampart with a perpendicular retaining wall running down hill and across the road.
 This section is under thick vegetation and in ruinous condition.
 An archaeological survey has been conducted since 2017 which has resulted in producing a detailed ground plan of the site and the first LiDAR surveyed terrain map of the fort.
 The LiDAR survey has identified the remains of a dry ditch encircling the fort, which is not visible from the ground due to vegetation.
 Artefacts scattered on the surface are almost entirely of roof tile shards, indicating extensive built structures within the fort.

 Analysis of the remains suggest the defences of the fort were focused to the east, as opposed to prevent intrusion from the west (west of Balana is the lowlands which was under the control of Europeans).
 This suggest that the fort was designed to prevent an enemy from fleeing Kandyan territory rather than stopping an enemy on invasion to Kandy.
 This is in conformity with the overall Kandyan strategy.

 Balana Fort is now a historical site managed by the Archaeological Department of Sri Lanka.